solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 ![Testing data](/img/a-machine-learning-example-for-business/machine-learning-example-testing-data.png)

 ## Selecting the machine learning algorithm
+Normally you would pre-select multiple algorithms and train a model with each of them.
+The best performing one could be chosen after the testing phase.
+For simplicity, I selected just one for this example.

-I will use an algorithm called `naive bayesian classifier` to train the model.
-But first, let's extract the complicated name to its components.
+The algorithm is called `naive bayesian classifier`.
+I will extract the complicated name to its components.

 <b>Naive</b>.
 The algorithm is naive or "stupid" as it doesn't take in to account interactions between variables such as `order_day` and `sub_contractor`.